JainAbhi2411/DineQR/docs/prd.md

   - Deleted categories fade out\n  - Edited categories update name/image with smooth transition
 - **No page refresh required** - all updates happen in real-time

-**C. Item Details Modal with Enhanced Zomato-Style Portion Selection (Price Variants with Full Portion as Default, No Special Instructions)**
+**C. Item Details Modal with Database-Driven Portion Selection (Full Portion as Default with Additional Variants from Database, No Special Instructions)**

 - Click on item card to view full details
 - Modal displays: